 As a business owner, you know the importance of maintaining and supporting the IT environment that functions as the backbone of your business.
 However, financial limitations and resource constraints may prevent you from having an effective in-house IT support staff.
-When selecting a managed service provider to absorb in-house IT services requires careful consideration of the cost and pricing model used by the provider.
+Selecting a managed service provider to absorb in-house IT services requires careful consideration of the cost and pricing model used by the provider.
 Read on the learn more about the costs of having Managed IT Services for your business.

 Table of Contents

 - What are the Managed IT Services pricing models?

 - What Factors Affect the Price of Managed IT Services